We ask you, humbly, to help us.

-The delegates passed a resolution reaffirming their belief that homosexual
+The delegates did pass a resolution reaffirming their belief that homosexual

-behavior is incompatible with Christian teaching (the vote was 628 to
+behavior is incompatible with Christian teaching by a vote of 628 to

 teaching.
 Others believe it acceptable when practiced in a context of

-which had been peaceful, started singing the civil rights anthem
+started with the singing the civil rights anthem

-"We Shall Overcome," and marched onto the stage.
+"We Shall Overcome," and a march onto the stage.

 Randy Miller of San Francisco asked and was granted permission to